-When the flu bites, when the cold stings… these are a few of my least favorite things… Fortunately, some cases of illness can be easily prevented, and even once an illness has struck, natural and herbal remedies can help shorten the duration and get you feeling better faster.
-I posted before about what I keep in my medicine cabinet (and in my purse when traveling), but since we are getting in to the heat.. er, cold, of flu season, I thought more information could be helpful.
+Using natural remedies can help in some cases of illness that can be easily prevented, and even once an illness has struck, natural and herbal remedies can help shorten the duration and get you feeling better faster.
+I posted before about what I keep in my medicine cabinet (and in my purse when traveling), but since we are getting into the heat.. er, cold, of flu season, I thought more information could be helpful.

 Cold and Flu Prevention